 Dutch Perspective

 The Dutch partners offer an advanced and rich set of infrastructure and technologies.
 ArenA is offering the Smart Playground and its underlying venue infrastructure, and through the support of use case-based trials, will be able to improve the venue infrastructure.
 The Bosch contribution is aligned with this infrastructure, by adding advanced visual sensors, which can be improved by video stitching and intelligent media synchronization.
 Inmotio will be focused on the development and delivery of ground-breaking features based on tracking data that are to be used in live video.
 The features could be used by consumers in a second screen type of application that will enhance the experience of the sports TV watcher around the globe.
 The EPTS will be enriched with interactive video features and video analysis.
 For live sports events, Game On will primarily provide client-side applications and components needed to view, enhance and share (crowd-sourced) video content.
 Game On will assist in developing the server-client integration layer and any server-side components (or middleware) that are needed to ensure a reliable and performing server-client communication.
 They will be able to learn from cloud-based technology partners and mobile video app developers.
-Within the MOS2S project KPN will contribute data transport on fiber; data storage via Cloud NL in own data centers, real-time data analysis with Hadoop (big data management).
+Within the MOS2S project KPN will contribute data transport on fibre; data storage via Cloud NL in own data centres, real-time data analysis with Hadoop (big data management).
 As such, they will gain technological knowledge about brokering platforms.
 TNO provides enabling technologies for mobile video streaming and interactive UHD video streaming; they will learn from standardized approaches and integrate with visual sensors and video analysis.

 Belgian Perspective

 VRT and Kiswe offer applications and test environments and facilities for two main use cases of MOS2S, viz. crowd-sourced news and sports coverage.
-Nokia Bell Labs has technology (WWS) and experience in deploying data discovery and brokerage between various technological platforms, an essential component to succeed with the project. iMinds brings in its TheDataTank technology, an already validated open source platform for processing, publishing and consuming linked (open) data, as well as its accompanying data cleansing and mapping tool set, comprising the open source RML-processor.
+Nokia Bell Labs has technology (WWS) and experience in deploying data discovery and brokerage between various technological platforms, an essential component to succeed with the project.
+Imec brings in its TheDataTank technology, an already validated open source platform for processing, publishing and consuming linked (open) data, as well as its accompanying data cleansing and mapping tool set, comprising the open source RML-processor.
 On the other hand it is obvious that essential technological parts are missing from the Belgian consortium (media and sensor orchestration, video analysis, video stitching…), so that international cooperation is necessary.
 The city of Ghent has expressed their interest in the MOS2S platform and application developments through a signed LoI, and considers to host and trial relevant parts without becoming a full project partner.

 Turkish Perspective

 We are going to bring our technological knowledge to the table and try to solve a jigsaw by gaining knowledge of others to the table.
 Bor is going to bring its expertise in streaming, software encoding, and middleware development and gain technological information about synchronizations of different media, delivery of streaming media in different types of networks, and different tuning techniques in multi-video-audio environment.
 Koc is going to bring its expertise in digital signage and gain technological information about middleware integrations, time based scheduling of media and also gain domain information from journalism, and urban security.
-TMOB is a key member of mobile development in the team and gain its knowledge about mobile video players supporting multi-streams, delivery of rich media for restricted devices.
 DIA will provide SaaS and IaaS expertise even though he is good at storing and delivering data.
 In the world of rich media, DİA gain technical knowledge for CDNs as they are providing distributed SaaS and IaaS.

 South Korean Perspective